konetzka-lab/code-org-guide/README.md

 **Publish completed code at github.com/konetzka-lab under a new repository.**

-Creating a README.md file.
-This file should be detailed enough for someone else to run your code.
+**Always create a README.md file for your repository.** This file should be detailed enough for someone else to run your code.
+Include the following information:

 * General description
 * Software used